smallAreaHealthStatisticsUnit/rapidInquiryFacility/rifDatabase/Postgres/BUILD.md

 On Windows, Linux and MacOS

 * Install Postgres 9.3.5+ or 9.4.1+ and PostGIS 2.1.3+.
 Building will failed on Postgres 9.2 or
-  below as PL/pgsql GET DIAGNOSTICS is used; PostGIS before 2.1.3 has bugs that
+  below as PL/pgsql GET STACKED DIAGNOSTICS is used; PostGIS before 2.1.3 has bugs that
 * Install 64 bit Node.js.
 The 32 bit node will run into memory limitation problems will vary large shapefiles.
 * Install R; integrate R into Postgres [optional]